jamesdh/kompromat/README.md

 2. Machine learning to automatically decipher the captcha text, thus not requiring users to try and type out cyrillic which many people will struggle with
 3. Automate the Yandex account creation process.
-4. Improvements to help avoid bot detection (and thus the captcha requests)
+4. Selenium/Webdriver tricks to help avoid bot detection (and thus the captcha requests)

 ---